Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Bells Creek had a median income among taxpayers of $65,331 and an average income of $83,411.
-Nationally, these figures are high compared to the median of $53,146 and average of $66,593 for Rest of Qld.
-Based on Wage Price Index growth of 9.91% from financial year ended June 2023 to September 2025, estimated incomes would be approximately $71,805 (median) and $91,677 (average).
-Census data indicates that household, family, and personal incomes in Bells Creek are at the 69th percentile nationally.
-Income distribution shows that 52.7% of locals (2,510 people) earn between $1,500 and $2,999, similar to the broader area where this cohort represents 31.7%.
-High housing costs consume 19.0% of income, but strong earnings place disposable income at the 58th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Bells Creek had a median income among taxpayers of $65,331 with an average level standing at $83,411.
+Nationally, this is extremely high compared to levels of $53,146 and $66,593 across Rest of Qld respectively.
+Based on Wage Price Index growth of 9.91% since financial year ended June 2023, current estimates for median income would be approximately $71,805 and average income at $91,677 as of September 2025.
+Census data shows household, family and personal incomes in Bells Creek cluster around the 69th percentile nationally.
+Income distribution data indicates that the predominant cohort spans 52.7% of locals (2,510 people) with incomes ranging from $1,500 to $2,999, which aligns with the broader area where this cohort represents 31.7%.
+High housing costs consume 19.0% of income in Bells Creek, however strong earnings place disposable income at the 58th percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income